tim0g/timog.org/content/posts/leisurely hike to mount hokyosan/index.md

 The city of Tsukuba has [a page](https://www.city.tsukuba.lg.jp/kankobunka/kankojoho/spot/1001454.html) about the hiking course.
 You can also download a PDF of the trekking map [here](https://www.city.tsukuba.lg.jp/_res/projects/default_project/_page_/001/001/454/R02_12_houkyousan_trekking_map.pdf).

-Below are some photos I took on a recent hike.
+Below are some photos I took.

 {{< img src="mount-hokyosan-children-hiking.jpg" alt="A group of children accompanied by their Kindergarten teachers" >}}
 {{< caption >}}A group of children accompanied by their Kindergarten teachers{{< /caption >}}